efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/reference/RCBase/GeoPhysVol.md

 `bool isShared() const` Accessor to determine whether the physical volume is shared; i.e, used more than once in the geometry description.

-`Query<unsigned int> indexOf (PVConstLink daughter) const` Accessor to determine the index of a daughter physical volume, in other words, in position within the list of daughters.
+`std::optional<unsigned int> indexOf (PVConstLink daughter) const` Accessor to determine the index of a daughter physical volume, in other words, in position within the list of daughters.
 The result only counts physical volumes as daughters, not their properties.

 `PVConstLink getParent () const` Returns the parent physical volume.
 In case the parent is not unique (i.e., if the physical volume is shared), return NULL.